Ensembles

 NOVUS

-Trinity Church’s new music orchestra, NOVUS, is a key player on the contemporary music scene.
-These “expert and versatile musicians” (The New Yorker) perform new music from all corners of the repertoire, meeting “every challenge with an impressive combination of discipline and imagination” (New York Classical Review).
-The orchestra’s Carnegie Hall debut, made with a formidable pairing of Ives and Ginastera, prompted The New York Times to declare that “adventure and ambition go hand in hand at Trinity.”
+Trinity Church’s groundbreaking new-music ensemble, NOVUS, is a vital force in the contemporary music scene.
+These “expert and versatile musicians” (The New Yorker) perform music from all corners of the repertoire, meeting “every challenge with an impressive combination of discipline and imagination” (New York Classical Review).

 Downtown Voices